w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 Some of the guidelines and requirements are marked with "Needs additional research".
 We are particularly interested in assistance identifying or conducting research to support or refute them.

-### Comments

-To provide input, please [open an issue in the WCAG 3 GitHub repository](https://github.com/w3c/wcag3/issues/new)<br>
-Or, if you are unable to use GitHub, email public-agwg-comments@w3.org

-**Please create separate GitHub issues or email messages for each topic**, rather than putting multiple topics in a single issue or email.

 ### Status of Sections

 Each normative section has a status that indicates how far along in the development process this section is, how ready it is for experimental adoption, and what kind of feedback we are looking for.

 * **Placeholder**: This content is temporary.
-It showcases the type of content or section to expect here.
+It showcases the type of content to expect here.
 All of this is expected to be replaced.
 No feedback is needed on placeholder content.
-* **Exploratory**: The Working Group is exploring what direction to take with this section.
-This content is not refined, details and definitions may be missing.
+* **Exploratory**: This content is not refined, details and definitions may be missing.
+The Working Group is exploring what direction to take with this section.
 Feedback should be about the proposed direction.
-* **Developing**: There is rough agreement on what is needed for this section, although not all high-level concerns have been settled.
+* **Developing**: This content has been roughly agreed on in terms of what is needed for this section, although not all high-level concerns have been settled.
 Details have been filled, but are yet to be worked out.
-Feedback should be focused on ensuring the sections are usable and reasonable in a broad sense.
+Feedback should be focused on ensuring the sections is usable and reasonable in a broad sense.
-* **Refining**: The Working Group has reach consensus on this section.
-It is ready for broad public review and experimental adoption.
+* **Refining**: This content is ready for broad public review and experimental adoption.
+The Working Group has reached consensus on this section.
 Feedback should be focused on the feasibility of implementation.
-* **Mature**: Content is believed by the Working Group to be ready for recommendation.
-Feedback should be focused on edge case scenarios the Working Group may not have anticipated.
+* **Mature**: This content is believed by the Working Group to be ready for recommendation.
+Feedback on this section should be focused on edge case scenarios that the Working Group may not have anticipated.

+### Comments

 <img src="{{ "/content-images/wcag/dialogs2.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; width: 30%; max-width: 220px">

+To provide input, please [open an issue in the WCAG 3 GitHub repository](https://github.com/w3c/wcag3/issues/new).
+Or, if you are unable to use GitHub, email [public-agwg-comments@w3.org](mailto:public-agwg-comments@w3.org).

+**Please create separate GitHub issues or email messages for each topic**, rather than putting multiple topics in a single issue or email.

 ## WCAG 3 Draft Approach